-This summer school on gravity is held at Bauman Moscow State Technical University for the second time.
+This summer school on gravity is held at Bauman Moscow State Technical University for the third time.
 The first school was held in 2019 with the participation of Russian and foreign lecturers and listeners.
 ISGCA-2022 was dedicated to the memory of Academician of the Russian Academy of Sciences Vladislav Ivanovich Pustovoyt.

 One of the main goals of the school is to attract talented Russian young students to research in the field of fundamental physics, introducing them to the main problems, ideas, and methods of studying the modern gravity theory and cosmology.

 The program is designed for enthusiastic senior students majoring in theoretical physics.
 The participants are supposed to have basic knowledge of physics.
 The working languages of the school are Russian and English.
 Simultaneous conference interpreting will be provided.
 For the school participants there will be coffee breaks.

 Within the framework of the summer school, lectures and practical classes will be given in the following areas:

 - Black holes and wormholes

 - Exact solutions in general relativity and modified gravity theories

 - Gravitational waves: sources and detectors

 An important place in the school curriculum is occupied by the problem of theoretical and experimental research of gravitational waves, which, at present, is one of the key issues of modern physics.

 Well-known scientists from different countries will give lectures.
 Academician of the Russian Academy of SciencesAleksey Alexandrovich Starobinsky will give plenary lectures at the opening ceremony.